x-vin/covidcures/docs/src/naturopathic.md

 The following are the essential components and practices for a healthy life:
    1. A positive outlook on life.
 Turn off the TV, the phone and get outside!
 Riding a bike, meditation, Praanayaama, Tai Chi, Qigong, Yoga, walking with someone we love and holding their hands releases oxytocin.
 Hug family members and tell them we love them.
    2. Getting sunlight, and the darker the eye colour, the longer the time that needs to be spent in the sun.
    3. Sleep 8 hours a night.
 Take a bath before bed and think of some positive things that happened during the day.
 Burn lavender oil.
-Such positive and affirmative practices engage the parasympathetic (""Rest & Digest"") nervous system that is so vital for healing."
+Such positive and affirmative practices engage the parasympathetic ("Rest & Digest") nervous system that is so vital for healing."

 ### Typical duration of treatment:
 Recovery was found to be dramatically quickened, and a critical patient with a very aggressive case of Covid-19 in the advanced pulmonary phase recovered with strong nutritional therapy and mild therapy using integrative medicine in just 8 days.